 This building began life as the Kettering Genetics Center, which was built when the Charles F. Kettering Foundation provided a grant in 1962 to fund Dr. Bernard Mikula's research on corn.
 C.F.
 Kettering, Jr. visited campus in October 1963 to oversee the completion.
 The original facility included a growth chamber, a workroom, an animal room, and an office for Dr. Mikula.
 The informal name around campus for the building became "the greenhouse."
-In 2016, an initiative to raise funds for renovation began, to provide dedicated lab space for senior projects and independent research, and also funding to enable students to travel to conferences to present their research.
+In 2016, an initiative to raise funds for renovation began, to provide dedicated lab space for senior projects and independent research, and also funding to enable students to travel to conferences to p.
+16, 2021-2022 Defiance College Graduate Catalog present their research.
 The renovated facility was renamed the Mikula-Frey Science Center, to also honor Dr. James Frey, Mikula's colleague, a DC alumnus and biology professor from 1961 until his death in 1996.